Our Team

 Emily is originally from Rochester, New York, where she earned her master’s in Art therapy from Nazareth University.
 She has experience working with a wide variety of different populations, including adolescents and adults struggling with eating disorders and Alzheimer’s disease, along with working with individuals with anxiety and depression.
 Recently, she worked at Helen DeVos Children’s Hospital, where she set up the art therapy program and provided art therapy services to families and children. .

-Margaret Sands-Goldstein
+Margaret Sands-Goldstein professional headshot

 “ I use a strength-based, positive psychology approach and believe art-making creates opportunities for people to learn about themselves and to connect with others.
 I agree with Danny Gregory who says: “Art is here to make us feel better and be better.
 To remind us that we are not alone.”